Brief History: Elgin National Watch Company

 During the last few years that Elgin was in business (late 50's through mid-60's), they began to reduce their US production and began importing Swiss watch movements which were finished and labeled as Elgin watches.
 For a list of these Swiss Elgin grades and their equivalent Swis movement calibres, please view our Swiss Elgin page.

 The Illinois Watch Case Company of Elgin, Illinois should not be confused with the Elgin Watch Company.
-The Illinois Watch Case Company was a major manufacture in the city of Elgin, Illinois.
+The Illinois Watch Case Company (I.W.C.Co) was a major manufacture in the city of Elgin, Illinois.
 It manufactured watch cases under many brands, such as "Elgin Giant," "Elgin Pride," "Tivoli," "Spartan," and "Elgin Commander."
 The use of the name "Elgin" in their brand names, or marking the cases with "Elgin USA" has often led people to believe that a watch was made by the Elgin National Watch Company when it was actually made by another manufacturer, or to think that a watch no longer has its original case because it is "now in an Elgin case."
-Elgin watch movements are entirely different than Illinois "Elgin" cases.
 Keep in mind that watch movements and watch cases were usually made by different manufacturers.
+Elgin watches are entirely different than Illinois "Elgin" cases.

 Modern Battery-Powered "Elgin" Watches